Baillie Gifford Schools Programme 2019

-This year’s Book Festival Baillie Gifford Schools Programme challenges young minds to think about what freedom means to them, and to other young people around the world, with well-known writers, illustrators and performers from far and wide coming along to share their perspectives.
-There are more than 50 events for pupils of all ages designed to entertain, educate, enthral and inspire.
+This year, the Book Festival Baillie Gifford Schools Programme explores what it means to be a ‘Citizen of the World’ and brings voices from across the globe to meet with young audiences.
+Well-known writers, illustrators and performers travel from far and wide to come and share their perspectives in almost 50 events for pupils of all ages.
+We have events to entertain, educate, enthral and inspire.
+Start the new school year with a fantastic day out at the Book Festival!

 For younger pupils